GianlucaChiarani/FontAwesomeBrowser/README.md

 # Font Awesome Browser

-An easy-to-use jQuery plugin that allows the user to pick an icon from a responsive icon browser and shows the corresponding icon class in an input element.
+A user-friendly JavaScript plugin that enables users to select an icon from a responsive icon browser and displays the corresponding icon class in an input element.

 [DEMO](https://codepen.io/GianlucaChiarani/pen/yLgZJvX)